ronnie-depp/IniSevAPI/README.md

 #### You need to configure your `.env` file and other files in `config` directory to get started.
 - first set your `database` and `mail` configuration to get the application up and running.
-- see https://github.com/ronnie-depp/IniSevAPI/blob/master/.env and use it if it suits you but changes `APP_KEY`.
+- see https://github.com/ronnie-depp/IniSevAPI/blob/master/.env and use it if it suits you but change the `APP_KEY`.
 - I'm using `php artisan serve --port=1920`.
 You can change your port number as desired.
 But be sure to update all request paths in `Postman`.
 - For documentation see `Postman Collection` Documentation with Examples included in `Postman Collection` file in `IniSevAPI/IniSevAPI.postman_collection.json` and code comments in `routes/api.php` file and migration files.
 - Please import this file in `Postman`: